ibm-cloud-docs/quantum-computing/cost.md

 ## How to remove a cost limit
 {: #unlimit-cost}

 An instance administrator can remove the cost limit.
-You must use CLI or the API to work with these settings.
 For instructions, see the [Maximum execution time for Qiskit Runtime workloads](https://quantum.cloud.ibm.com/docs/guides/manage-cost){: external} topic.

 ### What happens when the cost limit is reached
 {: #cost-limit-reached}